DETERMINE Trial Treatment Arm 05: Vemurafenib in Combination With Cobimetinib in Adult Patients With BRAF Positive Cancers. (DETERMINE)

 OUTLINE:

-Pre-screening: The Molecular Tumour Board makes a treatment recommendation for the participant based on molecularly-defined cohorts.
+Pre-screening: The Molecular Tumour Board makes a treatment recommendation for the patient based on molecularly-defined cohorts.

-Screening: Consenting participants undergo biopsy and collection of blood samples for research purposes.
+Screening: Consenting patients undergo biopsy and collection of blood samples for research purposes.

-Treatment: Participants will receive vemurafenib and cobimetinib until disease progression, unacceptable toxicity or withdrawal of consent.
-Participants will also undergo collection of blood samples at various intervals while receiving treatment and at EoT.
+Treatment: Patients will receive vemurafenib and cobimetinib until disease progression without clinical benefit, unacceptable adverse events (AEs) or withdrawal of consent.
+Patients will also undergo collection of blood samples at various intervals while receiving treatment and at End of Treatment (EoT).

 After completion of study treatment, patients are followed up every 3 months for 2 years.